-Florida Memorial University Office of Financial Aid reviews student records on an annual basis at the end of the academic year.
-Students who do not achieve satisfactory academic progress, will be notified.
+Florida Memorial University Office of Financial Aid reviews student records on a semester basis for federal and institutional programs and at the end of the academic year for all state programs.
+Students who do not achieve satisfactory academic progress will be notified.

-The minimum number of semester hours per academic year is 21 semester hours for the Federal programs, and 24 semester hours for Florida programs-Florida Student Assistance Grant (FSAG) and Florida Resident Access Grant (FRAG) Programs.
-Additionally, a minimum cumulative grade point average (GPA) of 1.85 for freshmen and 2.0 for all others must be maintained for all Federal programs.
+The minimum number of semester hours per academic year is 21 semester hours for the Federal programs, and 24 semester hours for Florida programs-Florida Student Assistance Grant (FSAG), Effective Access to Student Education Grant.
+(EASE), and Mary McLeod Bethune (MMB) Programs.
+Additionally, a minimum cumulative grade point average (GPA) of 2.0 for freshmen and 2.0 for all others must be maintained for all Federal programs.
 For the Florida programs, all students must maintain a 2.0 cumulative GPA.